jackjliew/ai-openscale/tutorial.md

 - Give your service a name, choose the Standard plan, and click the **Create** button.

   **Note**: A $200 {{site.data.keyword.Bluemix_notm}} credit can be obtained by converting to a paid account with a credit card.
-If you already have a paid account, you will receive a $16 refund of the cost for your first GB of storage.
+If you already have a paid account, you will receive a one-time $16 refund of the cost for your first GB of storage, for one month.

 ### Provision a Db2 Warehouse service